AnkitPrakash12C/Lightweight_Tea_Leaf_Disease_Detection/README.md

-Tea Leaf Disease Classification using m-EfficientNetB0+ECA This project implements a deep learning model for the multi-class classification of tea leaf diseases.
-It utilizes a modified version of the EfficientNet-B0 architecture, replacing standard Squeeze-and-Excitation (SE) blocks with Efficient Channel Attention (ECA) modules to improve feature extraction efficiency and model performance.
+🌿 Project Overview
+Agricultural productivity for tea crops is often threatened by various diseases and pests.
+This project provides an automated computer vision solution to identify and classify these issues from images of tea leaves.

+The core contribution is the m-EfficientNetB0+ECA model, which replaces standard Squeeze-and-Excitation (SE) blocks with ECA modules to capture cross-channel interactions more effectively without dimensionality reduction.

 📊 Dataset: teaLeafBD
-The model is trained on the teaLeafBD dataset, which contains 5,276 images categorized into 7 distinct classes:
+The model is trained and evaluated on the teaLeafBD dataset, comprising 5,276 images across 7 classes:

 Tea algal leaf spot